hellesvaasand/littlefs-forensics-tool/README.md

-#  Setup & Usage
+# LitleFS Forensics Tool

+A command-line forensic tool for analyzing and inspecting LittleFS filesystem images.
+Useful for embedded system development, debugging, and recovery tasks.

-This README explains how to set up and use the CLI forensics tool for the LittleFS filesystem.
+This README explains how to set up and use the tool.

 ## Prerequisites

 - Python 3.7 or newer
 - Git (optional, for cloning the repository)
 - A LittleFS image file (e.g., `image.img`)
+- A C compiler (e.g., gcc)

 ---